 The library policy allows a maximum of two renewals per item as long as another person has not requested for the item.
 After the two renewals, the item must be returned to the library.

-Step 3: Enter your barcode number (the number located under the barcode on your student or membership card) and your password in the spaces provided, then click on Sign In.
+Step 2: Enter your student number (or if you are a library member, the number under your library card barcode) and your password in the spaces provided, then click on Sign In.

 WHEN RENEWING DOES NOT WORK: